sylvain-delescluse/lmfr-web-mozaic-migration/README.md

-# LMFR tool for Mosaic migration
+# LMFR tool for Mozaic migration

 ## Introduction

-We need to replace links and buttons with new Mosaic freemarker macros.
+We need to replace links and buttons with new Mozaic freemarker macros.

 ### For "Button"